civican/legisinfo/44-1/bills/C-20/bill_text.md

   **(1)** On completion of an investigation or a hearing, the Commission must prepare and send to the Commissioner or President, as the case may be, a report in writing setting out any findings and recommendations with respect to the complaint that it sees fit.

-  **(2)** The Commissioner or President, as the case may be, must, within six months after the day on which he or she receives the report, provide the Chairperson with a written response indicating any further action that has been or will be taken with respect to the complaint.
+  **(2)** The Commissioner or President, as the case may be, must, within six months after the day on which he or she receives the report, provide the Chairperson **and the Minister** with a written response indicating any further action that has been or will be taken with respect to the complaint.
 If the Commissioner or President decides not to act on any findings or recommendations set out in the report, the Commissioner or President must include in the response the reasons for not so acting.

   **(3)** After considering the response, the Commission must prepare a final report in writing setting out any findings and recommendations with respect to the complaint that it sees fit and must send a copy of the report and a copy of the response to the Minister, the Commissioner or President, as the case may be, the complainant and the RCMP employee or CBSA employee, as the case may be, whose conduct is the subject matter of the complaint.
 If there is an arrangement between the government of a province and the Minister under section 20 of the `Royal Canadian Mounted Police Act`, the Commission must also send a copy of the report to the provincial minister who has the primary responsibility for policing in the province in which the conduct complained of occurred.